 Dalefoot Composts have adopted a more sustainable solution, harvesting bracken in a managed way as it used to be many years ago here in the Lake District.
 Bracken was traditionally used as an animal winter bedding material, which was then spread on the land in spring to fertilise the fields.
 It provided a rich source of humus with a wide range of trace elements, ensuring that the meadows and pastures got off to a good growing season.

 Using old gardening recipes, Dalefoot have worked to develop a new range of wholesome composts, which are farm-made on their traditional hill farm in the small valley of Heltondale in the Lake District National Park.

 Visitors will be able to see and feel the different types of compost, and experts will also be on hand to help answer questions and offer gardening advice, including recommending suitable products for certain plants & flowers.

 At the end of the farm tour you will also be most welcome to purchase compost on site, sold at the special ‘Farm Gate’ price.

 Things to know before you book:

 Accessibility: This is a working site and there is rough and uneven ground.
 This includes some steps, sloping tracks, and surfaces which can be wet and muddy.
 Toilets and hand-washing facilities are available, however there is no fully-accessible disabled toilet.

 Please contact us before booking to discuss any accessibility requirements you may have: firstname.lastname@example.org or 01768 210276.

 What to wear: Please wear wellies or sensible outdoor shoes, and weather-appropriate outdoor clothing.

 Part of our ongoing programme of Green Build & Sustainable Living events.
-Keep an eye on our website for more events throughout the year, leading up to our main festival every September!
+Keep an eye out for more events throughout the year!